Māori Lands and Communities

 Required and Recommended Readings*

-A course readings list has been prepared for this paper and will be available via Moodle.
+A Required reading list has been prepared for this paper and will be available via Moodle.
 All readings are managed by the university’s online Reading List Talis Aspire system.
 This means you will not need to purchase a readings book for this course.

 Online support is via the paper management system Moodle.
 Paper materials will be made available to students via Moodle.
 Such materials include important announcements and documents (including the paper outline and lecture notes).